Set Position Cues

 Set Position of Cue: Select a cue from the drop-down list.
 Only Audio File cues, and Video/Image cues with only one video/image, are available for Set Position of Cue.
 Alternatively, you can select 'All playing audio cues' or 'All playing video cues'.

-Position Type: Select Absolute, Relative or Cue Marker.
+Position Type: Select Absolute, Relative, Before End, or Cue Marker.
 If the New Position is to be relative to the current position of the target cue then select Relative.

-New Position: This field will be displayed if Position Type is Absolute or Relative.
+New Position: This field will be displayed if Position Type is Absolute, Relative or Before End.
 Enter the required new position in the standard time format, <minutes>:<seconds>.<thousandths>.
 You can omit entering non-significant characters.
 For example, if you enter just 45 then SCS will interpret that as 45 seconds.
 A fully-formatted time will be redisplayed.
 If this is to be a Relative position then New Position must start with a + or -.
+For Before End the position will be the time before the end of the target cue.
+For example, setting a Before End position of 15 will jump the target cue to 15 seconds before the 'end at' position.

 To simulate a record skipping back you could set up a hotkey cue containing a Set Position Cue with a Relative New Position of, say, -2.000.
 When the target cue is playing you can activate this hotkey cue whenever required and the target cue will skip back 2 seconds.